 Zuckerkandl tubercle is a normal variant of the thyroid.
 It may be mistaken for a thyroid nodule or mass or lymph node.

-Zuckerandl tubercle is a projection of normal thyroid thyroid tissue from the posterior or lateral lobes of the thyroid gland.
+Zuckerandl tubercle is a projection of normal thyroid tissue from the posterior aspect of the lateral lobes of the thyroid gland.

 It is also an important surgical landmark ...

 The zygoma (or zygomatic bone) is an important facial bone which forms the prominence of the cheek.
 It is roughly quadrangular in shape.

 lateral or antero-lateral surface is convex and pierced at its orbital border by the zygomaticofacial foramen which...

 The zygomatic arch is formed by the union of the temporal process of the zygomatic bone and the zygomatic process of the temporal bone at the zygomaticotemporal suture.